#microtonal #midi #modular #piano #synthesizer

 Every waveform needs to refer to an envelope defined in the waveform_envelopes section of the config file.
 Envelopes transfer the result of the internal waveform buffers to the main audio pipeline and limit the waveform's lifetime.

-An envelope definition typically looks like the following:
+An envelope definition typically looks as follows:

 waveform_envelopes: